Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: Introduction

 \section{Introduction}

-During this decade, both academy and industry are devoted to the evolution of the sixth generation of cellular networks (6G) \cite{Hua22}.
-The exponential growth in the number of connected terminals and the incessant demand for heterogeneous data services, shed light on the necessity to develop novel solutions \cite{Eri23}.
-6G will extend the use cases of its predecessor: enhanced mobile broadband+ (eMBB+), which pursues high data rates; ultra-reliable low latency communications+ (URLLC+), which seek short delays and small decoding error probabilities; and massive machine-type communications+ (mMTC+), which need vast connectivity and low power consumption.
-This difference in requirements makes providing simultaneous support to all three cornerstones a challenging problem.
+During this decade, academy and industry are devoted to the evolution of the sixth generation of cellular networks (6G) \cite{Hua22}.
+The exponential growth in the number of terminals and the incessant demand for heterogeneous data services, evinced the urge to develop novel solutions \cite{Eri23}.
+6G will extend its predecessor use cases: enhanced mobile broadband+ (eMBB+), which pursues high rates; ultra-reliable low latency communications+, which seek short delays and small error probabilities; and massive machine-type communications+ (mMTC+), which need vast connectivity and low power consumptions.
+This difference in requirements makes providing simultaneous support to all cornerstones a challenging problem.

-\textit{Coexistence} will then be a key factor in the design of future mobile systems.
-New technologies like millimeter-wave bands, large-scale MIMO (centralized and distributed), reconfigurable intelligent surfaces, and edge intelligence emerge as potential candidates to overcome the aforementioned issues \cite{Ngu22}.
+\textit{Coexistence} will then be a pivotal factor in the design and implementation of future mobile systems.
+New technologies like millimeter-wave bands; centralized and distributed large-scale MIMO (multiple-input multiple-output); reconfigurable intelligent surfaces; and edge intelligence emerge as potential candidates to overcome the aforementioned issues \cite{Ngu22}.

-In past releases, equipping (macro) base stations with lots of antennas, i.e., massive MIMO (mMIMO) \cite{Mar10}, has permitted operators to significantly increase the data rates.
-However, the required circuitry (and energy consumption) scales with the number of antennas, which quickly becomes prohibitive.
-In addition, these centralized (or collocated) approaches also fail to ensure good quality of service (QoS) to far away terminals (due to poor channel conditions and inter-cell interference).
+In past releases, equipping (macro) base stations with lots of antennas, i.e., massive MIMO (mMIMO) \cite{Mar10}, has permitted operators to increase the rates.
+However, the required circuitry (and consumption) scales with the number of antennas, which quickly becomes prohibitive.
+Such centralized approaches also fail to ensure good quality of service (QoS) to far away users (due to poor channel conditions and inter-cell interference).

-To tackle such problems, a promising solution is the deployment of the antennas, in the form of access points (APs), across the scenario and the design of the network in a \textit{user-centric} manner.
-This translates into a distributed architecture without cell borders, referred to as \textit{cell-free} mMIMO (CF-mMIMO), that has been shown to enhance the coverage and power consumption of its collocated counterparts \cite{Int19}.
+To tackle such problems, a promising solution is to deploy the antennas, in the form of access points (APs), across the scenario and design the network in a \textit{user-centric} manner.
+This translates into a distributed architecture without cell borders, known as \textit{cell-free} mMIMO (CF-mMIMO), that has been shown to enhance the coverage (or QoS) and reduce the power consumption of its collocated counterparts \cite{Int19}.

 Multi-antenna technology can also pave the way to heterogeneous networks (i.e., interference among data services can be mitigated with the resulting spatial diversity).
 However, the coexistence of human and machine communications is (often) addressed via orthogonal multiple access (MA), which might be outperformed by non-orthogonal solutions \cite{Yan19}.